|

 Farmer

-Anarchism is my statement of intention to mind my
+Anarchism is my statement of intention

-and it is not a peaceful act to care to the extent of violating another person's
+relationship is peaceful, and it is not a peaceful act to care to the

 Cat